 Where, O death, is your victory?
 Where, O death, is your sting?
 1 Corinthians 15:55

 Jesus.
 He, Who was there at the Beginning, came to Earth, a seemingly insignificant planet located in the Orion Spur off the Perseus Arm in the Milky Way galaxy.
 Yet, this planet was particularly blessed for this place was the home of those created in the image of the Creator.
-These were a special people, dearly loved.
+These were special people, dearly loved.

-Enjoy this video called The Mountain by Terje Sorgjerd, which was filmed April 4-11, 2011at El Teide which is Spain´s highest mountain.
+Enjoy this video called The Mountain by Terje Sorgjerd, which was filmed April 4-11, 2011at El Teide which is one of Spain´s highest mountains.
 It is one of the best places in the world to photograph the stars and is also the location of Teide Observatories, considered to be one of the world´s best observatories.
 You will see stunning views of the Milky Way.
 Think of a God who created far more than what you can see here but still loves you

 Yet, these beloved people of God were strangely rebellious.
 They grew tired of their King and His rules.
 They turned from Him and a darkness settled over the planet.
 That is why the Light came.
-And so, on a day called Good Friday, a strange name for a day of execution, He was crucified by the very people He created, loved and came to redeem.
+And so, on a day called Good Friday, a strange name for a day of execution, He was crucified by the very people He created, loved, and came to redeem.
 The angels gasped in confusion.
 How does one execute the Eternal?
 And why?
 But, there was a plan.
 There had always been a plan.

 So, they laid Him in the ground.
 Death and sadness consumed them.
-The Light of the world seemingly had been extinguished.
+The Light of the World seemingly had been extinguished.
 But, just before He died, He said something curious to the thief.
-"Today you will be with Me in paradise."
+“Today you will be with Me in paradise.”
 Paradise?
-He was dead, wasn't He?
+He was dead, wasn’t He?
 Perhaps they could not see it in the midst of their grief and disappointment, but soon they would learn a deep truth.
-In darkness there is always the Light of the World, always!
+In the darkness, there is always the Light of the World, always!
 But, they would have to look into the darkness to really see it.

-Watch "The Aurora" by Terje Sorgjerd.
+Watch “The Aurora” by Terje Sorgjerd.
 He spent a week capturing one of the biggest aurora borealis shows in recent years.
-This video was shot in and around Kirkenes and Pas National Park bordering Russia, at 70 degree north and 30 degrees east.
+This video was shot in and around Kirkenes and Pas National Park bordering Russia, at 70 degrees north and 30 degrees east.

-Then, on Easter morning, death lost it's final shot at victory.
+Then, on Easter morning, death lost its final shot at victory.
 The Light entered the Body and He once again walked amongst His people who were no longer lost but had been found.
 Unburdened by their sin, they started to dance and continue to dance because Sunday has come and the Lord of the Dance will be with them, always!